-The second most difficult climb in Italy and a top 10 world climb at #8.
+The fourth most difficult climb in Italy

 Road sign at km 2.7

 Whoa - go west out of Ovara (instead east to the mighty Zoncolan) and you quickly encounter what is rightly one of the Top 10 most difficult road bike climbs in the world.
 Passo della Forcella is an extremely steep climb from start to finish.
 There are many tornanti that are so tight and incredibly steep that it was very difficult and somewhat dangerous (particularly in the wet conditions we encountered on our day up the mountain) to get our mid-sized rental car up.
 Thus, we do not recommend you have anyone accompany you via automobile when you climb this beast unless their vehicle is short, narrow and four wheel drive.

 One of the more tame hairpins.